ellipszist/SMAPI/docs/technical/web.md

 `nexusID` | The mod ID on [Nexus Mods](https://www.nexusmods.com/stardewvalley/), if any.
 `chucklefishID` | The mod ID in the [Chucklefish mod repo](https://community.playstarbound.com/resources/categories/stardew-valley.22/), if any.
 `curseForgeID` | The mod project ID on [CurseForge](https://www.curseforge.com/stardewvalley), if any.
-`curseForgeKey` | The mod key on [CurseForge](https://www.curseforge.com/stardewvalley), if any.
-This is used in the mod page URL.
 `modDropID` | The mod ID on [ModDrop](https://www.moddrop.com/stardew-valley), if any.
 `gitHubRepo` | The GitHub repository containing the mod code, if any.
 Specified in the `Owner/Repo` form.
 `customSourceUrl` | The custom URL to the mod code, if any.
 This is used for mods which aren't stored in a GitHub repo.